tmedwards/sugarcube-2/docs/core/markup.md

 <!-- *********************************************************************** -->

-### Attribute Directive {#markup-html-attribute-directive}
+### Attribute Directive<!-- legacy --><span id="markup-html-attribute-directive"></span><!-- /legacy --> {#markup-html-svg-attribute-directive}

-HTML attributes may be prefixed with directives, special text, which trigger special processing of such attributes.
+HTML &amp; SVG attributes may be prefixed with directives, special text, which trigger special processing of such attributes.

 <dl>
 <dt>Evaluation directive: <code>sc-eval:</code>, <code>@</code></dt>
 <dd>
 	<p>	The evaluation directive causes the attribute's value to be evaluated as TwineScript.
 Post-evaluation, the directive will be removed from the attribute's name and the result of the evaluation will be used as the actual value of the attribute.</p>
 	<p role="note" class="warning"><b>Warning:</b>
-	The evaluation directive is not allowed on the <a href="#markup-html-attribute-special"><code>data-setter</code> attribute</a>—as its function is to evaluate its contents upon activation of its own element—and any such attempt will cause an error.
+	The evaluation directive is not allowed on the <a href="#markup-html-svg-attribute-special"><code>data-setter</code> attribute</a>—as its function is to evaluate its contents upon activation of its own element—and any such attempt will cause an error.
 	</p>
 	<table>
 	<caption>For the following examples assume: <code>_id</code> is <code>&quot;foo&quot;</code></caption>